michlovin/michlovin/README.md

 - 👋 Hi, I’m Michelle or @michlovin on GitHub
 -  🌱 I’m currently learning MERN Stack
-- 💻 Interested in learning python. & angular too!
+- 💻 Interested in learning python & angular too!
 - 👀 I’m interested in ...FOOD,Nature,pottery,science and camping
 - 📫 you can reach me on LinkedIn => www.linkedin.com/in/michellebjorndalen